 Offshore wind park Merkur sold to Dutch APG, Britain's TRIG

-FRANKFURT, Dec 10 (Reuters) - Dutch pension fund APG and Britain's Renewables Infrastructure Group (TRIG) TRIG.L agreed to buy offshore wind farm Merkur, the asset's biggest shareholder, Switzerland's Partners Group PGHN.S, said on Tuesday.
+FRANKFURT, Dec 10 (Reuters) - Dutch pension investor APG and Britain's Renewables Infrastructure Group (TRIG) TRIG.Lhave agreed to buy offshore wind farm Merkur, the asset's biggest shareholder, Switzerland's Partners Group PGHN.S, said on Tuesday.

 The 396 megawatt project, located in the German North Sea, benefits from a guaranteed feed-in tariff until 2033 and has a 10-year operation and maintenance agreement with General Electric GE.N, Partners Group said in a statement.